2019 Winter CSA Update

 We grow a wide variety of vegetables all through out the year.
 Depending on the time of year some of the typical items you can expect to find in your CSA share are: lettuce, kale, cabbage, cilantro, tomatoes, potatoes, bell peppers, radicchio, collards, herbs, summer & winter squash, chard and lots more.

 We also have an Add-On section for ordering additional items that will be delivered with your weekly box.
 One week we may have apples that you can buy in quantity to make apple butter, dried apples, pies or anything else you may fancy.
 Another week we may add flower bouquets to brighten your home or office.
-We will also have pantry staples such as Santa Cruz Gold honey, Alta Organic coffee, Pajaro Pastures chicken eggs, Companion Bakeshop bread, Coke Farm dried beans and flour, on a regular basis.
+We will also have pantry staples such as Alta Organic coffee, Companion Bakeshop bread, dried beans, on a regular basis.
 It is best to check the Add-On page weekly so see what new items we are offering.

 ***Please note that by signing up for the CSA you are entering into an agreement and partnership with Route 1 Farms.
 Unfortunately, shares cannot be refunded for any reason.
 If the shareholder decides that they no longer want to receive a box, we will be able to cancel the subscription but will not be able to offer a refund as the money is allocated early in the season.***

 Pick Up Sites